earthly/website/blog/_posts/2021-05-19-repeatable-builds-every-time.md

   - Glue layer
 toc: true
 author: Vlad
-excerpt: "I wanted to sit down and write about all the tricks we learned and that we used every day to help make builds more manageable in the absence of Earthly. "
+excerpt: "Learn how to improve your build process and make it more manageable with tips and tricks for using Makefiles, Dockerfiles, and Bash scripts.
+Discover how to achieve repeatability, manage complex builds, handle parallelism, and share caching.
+Plus, explore options for managing secrets and maintaining consistency in your build setup."
 topic: earthly
 funnel: 3
 ---